pingcap/docs-tidb-operator/en/replace-nodes-for-cloud-disk.md

 ## Step 4.
 Delete the original node groups

-Check whether there are TiDB/PD/TiKV Pods left on nodes of the original node groups:
+Check whether there are TiDB, PD, or TiKV Pods left on nodes of the original node groups:

 {{< copyable "shell-regular" >}}